 5. Can My Teenager Form Lasting Friendships in Group Therapy?

 Yes.
-Some connections and friendships formed during group therapy extend beyond the treatment duration.
+Some great connections and friendships formed during our group therapy that, extended beyond the treatment duration.
 Remember, as teenagers interact and share experiences, they can develop lasting bonds, leading to long-lasting friendships.

 6. Are There Age Restrictions for Group Therapy Participation?

 The age restriction for group therapy participation depends on several factors, including the nature of the issues, group dynamics, and the specific program/ provider.
-At Nexus Teen Academy, we administer group therapy to teens aged 13-17.
+At Nexus Teen Academy, we administer group therapy to aged 13-17 years.

 7. Can My Teenager Choose the Gender of Their Therapists in Both Types of Therapy?